-The Coffee Triangle, located in the Paisa region of Colombia at the western end of the Andes Mountains, is famous for growing and producing the majority of Colombian coffee as well as for its steep-sloped valleys, and its historic architecture.
+The Coffee Triangle, in the Paisa region of Colombia, is famous for growing and producing Colombian coffee, its steep-sloped valleys, and its historic architecture.
 Paisa is a cultural region noted for growing and producing most Colombian coffee, as well as for its landmark architecture.

 Cuyo is a historical wine-producing region located in the mountainous area of west-central Argentina.
 Along with the city of Mendoza, some of Argentina's most popular tourist attractions are found here, including the highest mountain massifs in the Andes.

 The Mosquito Coast, also known as the "Miskito Coast," historically included the Miskito kingdom's fluctuating area along the eastern coast of present-day Nicaragua and Honduras.
 It formed part of the Western Caribbean Zone and was named after the local Miskito Amerindians and was long dominated by British interests.